-Freeda Stevenson is a partner in our Property and Commercial team and is based in the Brisbane office.
+Freeda Stevenson is a principal in our Property and Commercial team and is based in the Brisbane office.

 "After starting my career in a small firm in Brisbane where I was exposed to a wide variety of commercial, property, intellectual property and franchising work, I headed off to London, where I worked in the not-for-profit sector.
 I enjoyed my role as in-house counsel for Save the Children International.
 During the early part of my career, I was incredibly lucky not only in the people who supported me, but in the breadth of experience I gained as a lawyer.
 On my return to Australia in late 1999, I decided to specialise in property law because I like the mechanics of it and the sense of achievement you get from working as part of a team to “build” something."